jethomas2020/Web_Scraping_Challenge/README.md

 ----------------------
 # Background

-In this assignment, we will build a web application that scrapes various websites for data related to the Mission to Mars and displays the information in a single HTML page.
+In this project, we will build a web application that scrapes various websites for data related to the Mission to Mars and displays the information in a single HTML page.
 The following outlines what we need to do.

 ------------
 # Step 1 - Scraping Data